 Dwindling supplies of safe drinking water is a major problem impacting every continent.

 Water scarcity at least one month per year affects 3.6 billion people, nearly 50% the global population, projected to increase with global temperatures rising due to climate change, increasing drought and desertification.
-By 2030, it is estimated 700 million people could be displaced by intense water scarcity, and by 2050, 1 in 4 people are likely to be affected by recurring water shortages, some 4.8–5.7 billion.
-Today, 2.1 billion people live without safe drinking water at home; affecting health, education and livelihoods.
+By 2030, it is estimated 700 million people could be displaced by intense water scarcity, and by 2050, 1 in 4 are likely to be affected by recurring water shortages, some 5 billion people.
+Today, 785 million people lack even basic drinking water service; affecting health, education and livelihoods (UN Stats).

 The lack of clean water for drinking and sanitation encourages disease, killing millions with preventable, contaminated water-induced diarrhoea and dehydration, or inhibiting work and study, resulting in the loss of millions of days working for livelihoods, and education, creating a vicious circle of difficult to break poverty.
 Some people walk miles every day to collect water.
 Universal access to clean water and sanitation is thus one of 17 Global Goals that make up the 2030 Agenda for Sustainable Development: